The Holloway Breast Health Center at Paoli Hospital offers stereotactic

 tissue removed for diagnosis and minimizes scarring.

-is used to direct a needle to the area of suspicion, allowing for an
+direct a needle to the area of suspicion, allowing for an accurate

-The first part of the procedure may seem much like a routine mammogram,
+part of the procedure may seem much like a routine mammogram, but

 suspended through an opening in the biopsy table.
 At this point,